Swissbite/swissbite/projects.md

 Technologies / Products:
 	Drupal, Magento, NuxtJS, Apollo GraphQL Federation, Teamcity as CI, Octopus as CD, Kubernetes / Ranger.

-## 2018 - today Jungfrau Railways Middleware
+## 2018 - today: Jungfrau Railways Middleware
 Jungfraubahnen's middleware is the central data hub for any data to be displayed on the website by third-party systems.

 My roles: